 Gringo (2018), Charlize Theron, Joel Edgerton, Amazon Studios

-There are three things I like about Gringo – director Nash Edgerton’s action / comedy about a former law-abiding citizen (David Oyelowo) who’s turned to crime in order to survive.
-The first is Charlize Theron, her general awesomeness and her characters beautiful style.
-The second is the way Gringo is concluded; the ending is kind of surprising but also not, at the same time.
-I was surprised because I didn’t fully expect the turn the story took but I wasn’t surprised because it was clichéd.
+The first is Charlize Theron, her general awesomeness and her character’s beautiful style.
+The second is the way Gringo is concluded.
+The ending is surprising and simultaneously unsurprising.
+I didn’t fully expect the turn the story took, but I also wasn’t surprised because it was still clichéd.

 Boy Erasedis a biographical drama based on a specific time in the life of Garrard Conley, a Baptist preacher’s son who as a teenager was forced to take part in a church-supported gay conversion program.
 A disturbing and damaging practice that I’m sadly unsurprised to learn still continues today.

-Directed by David Ayer (End Of Watch (2012) and starring Will Smith, Joel Edgerton, Noomi Rapace and Edgar Ramirez, Brightis a buddy/cop movie set in a world where humans live alongside fantasy creatures.
+Directed by David Ayer (End Of Watch (2012); and starring Will Smith, Joel Edgerton, Noomi Rapace and Edgar Ramirez, Brightis a buddy/cop movie set in a world where humans live alongside fantasy creatures.
 It’s also a film that isn’t quite all I wished it to be.

 Then there’s the fact that due to pacing and one or two other unfortunate factors, the movie did’t get particularly interesting for me until ‘the cop shooting’ that happens approximately forty minutes in.
 Even then, I still found myself thinking about how much more I enjoyed End Of Watch, especiallythe story and co-star chemistry.